ColumbiaPython/Intro-to-Machine-Learning-for-Classification-Logistic-Regression-SVM-and-Naive-Bayes/README.md

 Introduction to Machine Learning for Classification

 ### Logistic Regression
-1. example question, concepts, data analysis
-2. Do we really understand the Log Loss Calculation in Logistic Regression?
+1. Do we really understand the Log Loss Calculation in Logistic Regression?
 Instead of Mean Squared Error for Linear Regression, we use a cost function called Cross-Entropy, also known as Log Loss for Logistic regression.
-3. Binary Classification
+2. Binary Classification
-4. One vs. Rest: Multiple Categories Classification
+3. One vs. Rest: Multiple Categories Classification

 ### Naive Bayes:
 Why Naive Bayes is naive?